Chris35Wills/Chris35Wills.github.io/_posts/2016-01-11-skeletonise.md

 ![Toy data]({{ site.baseurl }}/images/skeletonise/toy_data.png "Toy data")

-Now, import the medial_axis function from skimage.morphology which comes as part of the [sci-kit package](http://scikit-image.org/).
+Now, import the medial_axis function from skimage.morphology which comes as part of the [scikit-image package](http://scikit-image.org/).
 If you are using a canopy distribution with an academic license, this is available in the [package manager](http://docs.enthought.com/canopy/quick-start/package_manager.html).

 {% highlight python %}
 from skimage.morphology import medial_axis